 There are no longer any restrictions on catching swarms in any area of NSW, except that you must be registered as a beekeeper and understand your obligations, including monitoring for and managing pests and diseases including Varroa.

 It is advised to consider if a swarm may be infested with Varroa, particularly in the areas where larger numbers of infestations have been detected.
-If beekeepers wish to catch a swarm to start a managed colony, the swarm may already be infested with Varroa, so NSW DPI recommends beekeepers complete a surveillance action immediately to determine if Varroa is present.
+If beekeepers wish to catch a swarm to start a managed colony, the swarm may already be infested with Varroa, so NSW DPIRD recommends beekeepers complete a surveillance action immediately to determine if Varroa is present.

 Find out more about managing hives - Managing your hives with Varroa